rachelmyers1/440pset6/README.md

 install.packages("tidyr")
 ```

 After installing the required packages, you can clone or download this repository and run the R scripts provided in the "Scripts" folder.
 Make sure to update file paths if necessary to point to the location of your data files.
+To generate the PCA plot, run the scripts in the following order:

+1. combinedsamples.R
+2. justtheannotations.R
+3. combinedwithannotations.R
+4. PCAattemptEtiology.R